creationix/uscript/README.md

 - DEF [variable] [expression] - store an expression
 - RM [variable] - delete a stored expression
 - RUN [variable] - run a stored expression
+- SAVE - Save all expressions to EEPROM.
+- LIST - List all expressions.

 ## Wireing